VidalQuevedo/the_boostrap_sessions/README.md

 - Session 4

   - More Bootstrap.
 Convert sample resume into a website with a navigation bar an a carousel.

+- Session 5

+	- Create a Boostrap version of Instagram.